andypiper/my-glitch-in-bio/README.md

 # formerly, Glitch in Bio!

 > [!IMPORTANT]
-> This used to be a Glitch app.
-For now, I am running it on my own hosting.
+> This was my personal links page, and used to be a Glitch app.
+> Now that Glitch has shut down, I've kept the bones of this and I'm [working on something different](https://github.com/andypiper/dotme).
+As of Jul 9, 2025 this repository is archived.
 ---

 > [!TIP]